Vancouver Island, BC, Canada

 - Free Community Bicycle Program

 - Tour Sointula by “green bike” when you visit Malcolm Island.
-These bikes can be used for free, Tuesday to Saturday from 7:30 AM to 5:30 PM.
-Borrow these green wheels at Upper Crust Bakery at 180 – 1st Street (an easy walk from the ferry terminal) and enjoy your ride!
+The bikes can be used for free, borrow these green wheels at the Sointula Resource Centre at 165 – 1st Street (across the street from the ferry terminal) and enjoy your ride!

 Head out for adventure on an island that sits pretty between the Broughton Strait and the more turbulent open waters of the Queen Charlotte Strait.
 Hikers can strike out along the Mateoja Heritage Trail, which begins on Third Street above the town site; it meanders back in time to an early 1900’s homestead before reaching the local swimming hole at Big Lake.
 Or they head for Bere Point Regional Park, the island’s only public campground.
 It’s the starting point for the Beautiful Bay Trail, which winds through rainforest along a rocky ridge that offers breathtaking ocean glimpses.
 Some hikers are lucky enough to witness a passing pod of orcas.
 Even more remarkable is the sight of these black-and-white killer whales rubbing on the smooth pebble beaches.
 Best viewpoint for this natural spectacle is the platform at the start of the Beautiful Bay Trail.